Daingnet people

 The Daingnet people (ဒိုင်းနက်လူမျိုး), also known as the Chakma people (သက္ကမ) are an ethnic group indigenous to northern Rakhine State, Myanmar.
 According to their own internal census in 1995 they numbered about 60,000.
-In 2011, the number is estimated to be around 80,000.
+In 2011, the number was estimated to be around 80,000.
 From appearance they are indistinguishable from the Rakhine people; however, the Daingnet people have a distinct language and culture.
 Ethnically, they are closely related to the Chakma people of Bangladesh and Northeast India.
 The languages of the Daingnet and Chakma people are mutually intelligible.
 Daingnet people are one of 135 ethnic groups officially recognized by the Myanmar government as indigenous to Myanmar.
 Daingnets are one of the Tibeto-Burman tribes.
-Genetically they are closely related to the Tibetans, Burmans and Rakhines.
+Genetically, they are closely related to the Tibetans, Burmans and Rakhines.

 Etymology

-Daingnets do not call themselves Daingnet; instead they call themselves Thaikhma like the nearby Chakma people of Bangladesh and Northeast India.
-They have similar language with Tanchangya (Daingya Gosha – Sub group of Tanchangya).
+Daingnets do not call themselves Daingnet; instead, they call themselves Thaikhma like the nearby Chakma people of Bangladesh and Northeast India.
+They have a similar language to Tanchangya (Daingya Gosha – Sub group of Tanchangya).
 The term "Daingnet" is an exonym originally used by Rakhine people.
 In Rakhine language, Daingnet means "shield warriors" or "armored warriors".
-Centuries ago the Rakhine kings hired the Daingnets as soldiers and they showed their mastery with shield and sword.
+Centuries ago, the Rakhine kings hired the Daingnets as soldiers and they showed their mastery with shield and sword.
 The Daingnets no longer fight with shield and sword, but the name Daingnet stuck.

 History

 Daingnets are indigenous to Rakhine State.
 They were among the first people who settled in northern Rakhine State.
 During British rule in Burma, the Daingnets were classified as Sak people.
 Sak is a generic term used by the Bamar and Rakhine peoples to denote the Chakma people.

 In the spring of 1798, British explorer Francis Buchanan visited Chittagong Hill Tracts, he asked a Chakma man if they were the same as Sak people in Rakhine State.
 The man replied, the Saks of Rakhine State were Moishang Saks.
 In the Rakhine language Moishang means primary or superior.
-What the man meant was, the Saks of Rakhine State retained the original Chakma language.
+What the man meant was that the Saks of Rakhine State retained the original Chakma language.
 Though Francis Buchanan did not visit Rakhine State he was aware of the Sak people from his earlier visit to Cox's Bazar.
 He might have heard about them from the East India Company officials or the Rakhine refugees who were pouring into Cox's Bazar to flee Burma-Rakhine conflict.

-According to Burmese historian Gordon Luce, the Saks (i.e. ancestors of the Daingnets) attained higher cultural level than any other minority peoples in Arakan.
+According to Burmese historian Gordon Luce, the Saks (i.e. ancestors of the Daingnets) attained a higher cultural level than any other minority peoples in Arakan.
 They were the smelters of iron, the distillers of spirits, the makers of earthen vessels, manufacturers of salt, builders of boats etc.